microsoft/powerbi-visuals-sampleslicer/README.md

 This PowerBI Custom Visual relies on the Advanced Filter API for bulk data-point selection and [InteractivityUtils](https://github.com/Microsoft/powerbi-visuals-utils-interactivityutils) for discrete data-point selection.

 ### Understanding the visual
+The visual lets the user select numeric data inputs to be displayed in all other visuals in the same report.
+The user can either select discrete values or a range by adjusting the sliders.

+See a [demo PowerBI report](doc/SampleSlicer.pbix) to get an idea about the visual's functionality.

 ![](doc/images/SampleSlicer.PNG)

 ### Setting Up Environment